Indigenous Religion(s): Local Grounds, Global Networks (INREL)

 Since 2015, most of our activities have been organized around an international research project, also called INREL, funded by The Research Council of Norway (FRIPRO), and led by professor Kraft.
 Click here to read more about the project.

-Forthcoming book on Routledge (2020): Indigenous Religion(s): Local Grounds, Global Network by Siv Ellen Kraft, Bjørn Ola Tafjord, Gregory D. Alles, Greg Johnson, and Arkotong Longkumer.
+Forthcoming book on Routledge: Indigenous Religion(s): Local Grounds, Global Networks co-authored by Siv Ellen Kraft, Bjørn Ola Tafjord, Gregory D. Alles, Greg Johnson, and Arkotong Longkumer.

 Guest lecture "Narrating the Migrant" by Mona Baker, professor of translation studies from the University of Manchester and PI of the project Genealogies of Knowledge: 3 March, 10:15-12:00, Auditorium Nedre Lysthus